HamzaBenhamida/Image-Repo/README.md

 The application has been deployed using **Netlify** and can be accessed by going to: https://repo-images.netlify.app/

-Or you can aslo clone the code on your computer and in the project directory run:
+Or you can aslo clone the code on your computer and run the following in the project directory:

 ```bash
  npm install